Corrective Action Plan Lawyer

 Our Lawyers Help Healthcare Providers Develop Corrective Action Plans to Meet Medicare, Medicaid, Tricare, and Private Health Insurance Requirements

 Corrective Action Plan Team Lead

 Healthcare providers that bill Medicare, Medicaid, Tricare, and private health insurance companies are subject to strict billing rules and regulations.
 When providers violate these rules and regulations, they can face recoupments and other penalties.
 They can also face a requirement to implement a Corrective Action Plan.

 If a government or private payor has indicated that your business or practice needs to implement a Corrective Action Plan, we can help.
-Our lawyers have centuries of combined experience advising healthcare providers and other entities regarding billing compliance.
+Our lawyers are highly experienced in advising healthcare providers and other entities regarding billing compliance.
 We routinely represent providers and other entities during billing compliance audits and investigations, and we work closely with our clients to help them avoid unnecessary penalties and unwanted scrutiny.
 If you are in need of a Corrective Action Plan lawyer, we can use our experience and insights to help preserve your business’s or practice’s billing eligibility.

 What Is a Corrective Action Plan in Healthcare?

 A Corrective Action Plan in healthcare is a documented set of steps that a provider will take to remedy billing compliance deficiencies and maintain compliance in the future.
 Medicare, Medicaid, Tricare, and private health insurance companies can require providers to implement Corrective Action Plans when they uncover significant or systemic violations during billing compliance audits and investigations.